-Housed in the renovated, historic Palama Fire Station.
-The Education Center provides English as a Second Language Training, Immigrant Services, and basic skills training.
+Housed in the renovated historic Palama Fire Station, The Education Center provides English as a Second Language Training and Immigrant Services.

 Two transportation technology facilities are located on Kokea Street, makai of the main campus.
 The facilities house well-lighted classrooms and airy shops that complement both theoretical learning and hands-on training in Automotive Mechanics Technology and Heavy Equipment Maintenance and Repair.
 The Automotive facility is used extensively during the evening hours and on weekends for in-service skill training.